 Markers are essential to keep everyone in the loop regarding timing.
 You might have only the potential dates, but it is still essential for moving forward to know where the markers are.
 These can be adjusted as needed, as they allow people to check on timelines to track the progress of the work

-Takeaways on How to Build a Product Roadmap
+Takeaways on How To Build a Product Roadmap

 A product roadmap is a summary that maps your product’s vision and the overarching strategy.
 It communicates the reasons behind what you are building and documents a plan for executing the strategy.
 Professional product design companies all use this approach when coming up with their solutions.

 Once the roadmap is built, they will share it with stakeholders.
 The best roadmap for product development involves cross-functional collaborations because you need external input to deliver a Complete Product Experience (CPE).